Welcome to Year 1!

 This R.E. based theme includes a visit to Holy Trinity Church in Queensbury to look at the features of churches and learn about the celebrations that take place there.
 We will then use our knowledge to plan a class Christening.
 As part of our Christening celebration we will use the cooking room to make a Christening cake out of individual buns.
 Children will learn the skills of all-in-one cake mixing, creaming and dividing mixture.
 Children will be asked to think about the meaning of the word ‘precious’ and will be asked to bring in a precious object from home to show to the rest of the class and to prepare an explanation.
 There will be numerous opportunities for extending our writing skills as children will be asked to write invitations for the Christening and a recount of the visit to the church.

 In Maths we use measuring equipment to measure length, mass and capacity.
 We will continue to add and subtract numbers to 20 and solve simple problems using these operations.

 Arts and Music Theme

-Each year our Spring 2 Learning Challenge changes, but it is always focused on The Arts.
+Each year our Summer 2 Learning Challenge changes, but it is always focused on The Arts.
 The Learning Challenge incorporates The Arts in the widest sense, including Art, Music, Dance, Poetry etc. The theme culminates in an amazing Arts Festival created by the whole school.
-It really is an event not to be missed – look out for the date during the Spring term.
+It really is an event not to be missed – look out for the date during the Summer term.